 Shall you buy a loose stone or Tanzanite Jewellery?
-Tanzanite can be bought as single stone or as a jewellery.
+Tanzanite can be bought as a single stone or as jewelry.
 The choice is yours.
-The advantage of buying loose stones is that you have more freedom of buying sets of stones that you can use to create sets of jewellery as you wish.
+The advantage of buying loose stones is that you have more freedom of buying sets of stones that you can use to create sets of jewelry as you wish.
 Or maybe you just want to keep the stones as an investment.

 Durability of Tanzanite